Theodore Gegoux

 That which follows is a chronological listing of articles about the artist Gegoux, which were found in the newspapers of his time.
 These articles represent most of what is known and believed about the artist.
 Faithfully compiled from microfilm copies of the old newspapers.
 Please forgive the miss-spelled names and any other errors.
 Efforts have been made to assure that the information is as accurate as possible.

-Chapter Six - General Grant's Portrait
+Chapter Six - Presidents and Generals

-Watertown Studio - 1885 to 1889
+Watertown Studio - 1885 to 1887

 "An elegant painting by Gegoux, is also to be used in the decoration.
 It is a faithful portrait of Gen. Grant with an angel hovering over him and about to crown him with a wreath"